kimoppalfens/kimoppalfens.github.io/_posts/2017-03-27-Setting up an SCCM Labo using Powershell Direct - Part 3.md

 5. "Offline" ADK setup files
 6. CMUpdates (During SCCM installation you need the downloaded updates)

-The Pre-reqs that don't come in an Iso like the ADK setup files, CMupdates, SSMS,... were converted manually to an iso using any tool available on the internet.
+The Pre-reqs that don't come in an Iso like the ADK setup files, CMupdates, SSMS,... were converted to an iso using any tool available on the internet.
-I added sometimes a few other files to those ISO's not to have to many different sources but I'll detail that once that section comes up.
+I sometimes added a few other files to those ISO's not to have to many different sources but I'll detail that once that section comes up.

 ## Step 1 ##